 Paper color: White and cream are the most common colors

-Paper Stock: You can buy regular card stock which is the most affordable.
+Paper Stock: You can buy regular cardstock which is the most affordable.
 Or you can get premium card stock which is thicker than regular.
 It can even be coated to give it a sturdier feel.
 Another option is plastic, which isn’t very often seen and you’d need to check your printer to make sure it can handle it.

 Paper thickness: The thicker the card, the sturdier it will be.
-Most business cards are 14 to 20 pointes (1 point = 1/1000 of an inch).
+Most business cards are 14 to 20 points (1 point = 1/1000 of an inch).
 You can get extra thick cards up to 32 points.
 At the minimum, you should use 14-point business card stock.

 Paper Finish: You have a choice between a gloss finish, which is slightly shiny, or a matte finish.
 If you have graphics or a lot of color on your card, a glossy finish will likely look nicer.
 If you have mostly black text, the matte finish will be the best choice.